Dishwasher Repair & Maintenance In Gainesville & Ocala, FL

 What Are The Most Common Dishwasher Issues?

 This is one of the most dreaded dishwasher problems.
-If you find water leaking onto the floor, check the door seals, drainage hose and gaskets for cracks or other damage.
+If you find water leaking onto the floor, check the door seals, drainage hoses, and gaskets for cracks or other damage.
 A defective pump or pump seal may also be the cause of leaks and need to be replaced.

 Not Filling With Water

 When the dishwasher sounds like it successfully turned on but no (or not enough) water is flowing into it, test the water inlet valve, door switch, and float switch.
-The latter is the part that tells the dishwasher when it has the adequate amount of water.
+The latter is the part that tells the dishwasher when it has an adequate amount of water.
 It may be blocked by debris that keeps it from working properly.
-Moreover, you could check your hot water supply stop valve under the sink to make sure water is fully turned on.
+Moreover, you could check your hot water supply stop valve under the sink to make sure the water is fully turned on.

 Cycle Won’t Start

-If the dishwasher won’t start when you turn it on, check key components such as door latch switches, timers, and electronic controls.
+If the dishwasher won’t start when you turn it on, check key components such as door latch switches, timers and electronic controls.
 Make sure that fuses have not been blown and that the power outlet is not malfunctioning.
 Try unplugging the dishwasher and plugging it back in.
 Inspect for wiring damage and a pump motor that isn’t starting up.